 A Regional Center is defined by any economic unit, public or private, engaged in the promotion of economic growth, improved regional productivity, job creation, and increased domestic capital investment.
 Prior law required the investment in the Regional Center to generate an increase in export sales, however, statutory amendments in 2000 and 2002 no longer require this increase.
 The individual receiving the visa is not required to actively manage the business invested in.
 For investors who wish to invest in a new or existing business, have an active role in the management of the operation (although simply being a Limited Partner in the organization that owns the business qualifies as “AN ACTIVE ROLE.”), and have at least one million US dollars to invest ($500,000 if the business is located in certain areas deemed as Rural or with very high unemployment), then the traditional EB-5 visa is the best option.

 The USA EB-5 visa (Employment-Based fifth preference visa) enables non-US citizens to invest, and live permanently in America.
 This is initially a 2-year conditional green card which then becomes a permanent green card.
 The EB-5 visa requirements are further defined below.

 - The commercial enterprise must be “FOR-PROFIT” conducting lawful business.

-- Can be a holding company of wholly owned subsidiaries which are all FOR-PROFIT.
+- It can be a holding company of wholly-owned subsidiaries which are all FOR-PROFIT.